nathan-yan/DeltaGo/README.md

 # DeltaGo
-An imitation of the famous AlphaGo, in honor of its brilliant achievements.
+An imitation of the famous <b>AlphaGo</b>, in honor of its brilliant achievements.